Compact disc manufacturing: Glass mastering

 Glass mastering is performed in a class 100 (ISO 5) or better clean room or a self-enclosed clean environment within the mastering system.
 Contaminants introduced during critical stages of manufacturing (e.g., dust, pollen, hair, or smoke) can cause sufficient errors to make a master unusable.
 Once successfully completed, a CD master will be less susceptible to the effects of these contaminants.

 During glass mastering, glass is used as a substrate to hold the CD master image while it is created and processed; hence the name.
 Glass substrates, noticeably larger than a CD, are round plates of glass approximately 240 mm in diameter and 6 mm thick.
 They often also have a small, steel hub on one side to facilitate handling.
 The substrates are created especially for CD mastering and one side is polished until it is extremely smooth.
 Even microscopic scratches in the glass will affect the quality of CDs pressed from the master image.
 The extra area on the substrate allows for easier handling of the glass master and reduces the risk of damage to the pit and land structure when the "father" stamper is removed from the glass substrate.

 Once the glass substrate is cleaned using detergents and ultrasonic baths, the glass is placed in a spin coater.
 The spin coater rinses the glass blank with a solvent and then applies either photoresist or dye-polymer depending on the mastering process.
 Rotation spreads photoresist or dye-polymer coating evenly across the surface of the glass.
 The substrate is removed and baked to dry the coating and the glass substrate is ready for mastering.

 Once the glass is ready for mastering, it is placed in a laser beam recorder (LBR).
 Most LBRs are capable of mastering at greater than 1x speed, but due to the weight of the glass substrate and the requirements of a CD master they are typically mastered at no greater than 8x playback speed.
 The LBR uses a laser to write the information, with a wavelength and final lens NA (numerical aperture) chosen to produce the required pit size on the master blank.
 For example, DVD pits are smaller than CD pits, so a shorter wavelength or higher NA (or both) is needed for DVD mastering.
 LBRs use one of two recording techniques; photoresist and non-photoresist mastering.
 Photoresist also comes in two variations; positive photoresist and negative photoresist.

 Photoresist mastering

 Photoresist mastering uses a light-sensitive material (a photoresist) to create the pits and lands on the CD master blank.
 The laser beam recorder uses a deep blue or ultraviolet laser to write the master.
 When exposed to the laser light, the photoresist undergoes a chemical reaction which either hardens it (in the case of negative photoresist) or to the contrary makes it more soluble (in the case of positive photoresist).
-The exposed area is then soaked in a developer solution which removes the exposed positive photoresist or the unexposed negative photoresist.